risawitama/verbose-potato/README.md

-## Writing with a broken pencil is pointless.
+## Why do wizards clean their teeth three times a day?
+To prevent bat breath!